+As of the date of this Base Prospectus, BBVA's and the Doğuş Shareholders' shares in the Bank are 39.90% and 10.00%, respectively.
 The Bank's shares are traded on the Borsa İstanbul.
 The Bank has established Level I and Rule 144A American Depositary Share facilities that provide for the conversion of shares in the Bank into American Depositary Shares and vice versa.
-The Bank of New York Mellon acts as the depositary bank and, at present, the American Depositary Shares are tradeable on OTCQX International Premier (the U.S. over-the-counter market).
+The Bank of New York Mellon acts as the depositary bank and, at present, the American Depositary Shares are tradable on the Market and on OTCQX International Premier (the U.S. over-the-counter market).